sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 \label{eq:beta-restate}
 \end{align}
 $$
-At this point, another proof becomes important because it allows us to express the beta function in terms of another function that will, ultimately, allow us to simplify Equation \ref{eq:beta-restate} and prove that likelihoods do not sum to one and are, therefore, not probabilities.
+At this point, another proof becomes important because it allows us to express the beta function in terms of another function that will, ultimately, allow us to simplify Equation \ref{eq:beta-restate} and prove that likelihoods do not sum to one.
 Specifically, the beta function, $\mathrm{B}(x, y)$ can be stated in terms of the gamma function $\Gamma$ such that

 $$
 \begin{align}